SkillsBench: Benchmarking How Well Agent Skills Work Across Diverse Tasks: Task Specification and Review Process

 \subsection{Contributor Checklist}

-All task submissions must satisfy the following requirements before review: \begin{itemize}[nosep] \item[$\square$] \texttt{instruction.md} is human-written (not model-generated); verified via GPTZero and human review \item[$\square$] Skills are error-free, factually correct, and generalizable to similar tasks \item[$\square$] Task is realistic and grounded in professional workflows \item[$\square$] Task requires domain knowledge and is significantly easier with Skills \item[$\square$] Outputs are deterministic and verifiable with programmatic assertions \item[$\square$] Test count is below 10 unless justified; tests cover distinct criteria \item[$\square$] Oracle solution passes 100\% (\texttt{harbor run -a oracle}) \item[$\square$] Task tested with agent both with and without Skills \end{itemize}
+All task submissions must satisfy the following requirements before review: \begin{itemize}[nosep] \item[$\square$] The \texttt{task.md} instruction is human-written (not model-generated); verified via GPTZero and human review \item[$\square$] Skills are error-free, factually correct, and generalizable to similar tasks \item[$\square$] Task is realistic and grounded in professional workflows \item[$\square$] Task requires domain knowledge and is significantly easier with Skills \item[$\square$] Outputs are deterministic and verifiable with programmatic assertions \item[$\square$] Test count is below 10 unless justified; tests cover distinct criteria \item[$\square$] Oracle solution passes 100\% (\texttt{bench eval create --agent oracle}) \item[$\square$] Task tested with agent both with and without Skills \end{itemize}